Ada-Developers-Academy/ada-precourse-v2/preparing-for-ada/installfest.md

 We should see, after a bit of processing, `Your system is ready to brew.`

+### About pyenv

+[pyenv](https://github.com/pyenv/pyenv?tab=readme-ov-file#simple-python-version-management-pyenv) is a tool for managing Python versions.
+It allows us to choose a python version to set globally on the machine for development, while still allowing folks to easily switch between multiple versions of Python.

+We are using pyenv to ensure the whole class is using the same Python version.
+This helps us avoid compatibility issues between our Python version and the versions of dependencies we will be using in projects throughout the curriculum.

+#### Verification

+We can verify that the pyenv installation worked by running the command `$ pyenv --version`.
+We should see output that is similar to `pyenv 2.5.5`.
+A newer (larger-numbered) version is also fine, and only means that time has elapsed since these instructions were last updated.

 ### About Python 3

 Macs come with an older version of Python 3, which is primarily intended for use by the Mac system software itself.
 To develop our own Python programs, we set up a newer version of Python that we can update and modify without affecting the system-installed version.
 The long command we entered previously used Homebrew to install it.